JanaDeCoster/Detecting-disease-based-alterations-in-the-human-protein-association-network/README.md

 The third map contains all code used to obtain the optimal parameters for the model,

-and sections 4.1, 4.2 and 4.3 focus on applying the computational model on a breast carcinoma-, schizophrenia- and intellectual disability based network, respectively.
+and maps 4.1, 4.2 and 4.3 focus on applying the computational model on a breast carcinoma-, schizophrenia- and intellectual disability based network, respectively.